Runahub/First-Data-Anaylst-project-Basic/README.md

-📊 Vrinda Store – Annual Sales Report 2022 (Excel Dashboard Project) This project presents a complete analysis of Vrinda Store’s 2022 annual sales data using Microsoft Excel.
-The main goal of the project is to help Vrinda Store understand customer purchasing patterns, identify high-performing months, and make informed business decisions to improve sales in 2023.
+📊 Vrinda Store – Annual Sales Report 2022
+Excel Dashboard Project | Pivot Tables, Charts & Analysis

+This project is inspired by the Rishabh Mishra YouTube tutorial, where I recreated a complete Annual Sales Report for Vrinda Store (2022) using Excel.
+The goal is to analyze customer behavior, understand monthly performance, and help plan better sales strategies for 2023.

-📌 Project Overview
+🔥 Project Objective

-I used Excel to clean, analyze, and visualize the sales dataset.
-The dashboard includes:
+Vrinda Store wants to understand their 2022 sales performance to make stronger business decisions in 2023.
+This dashboard helps them answer key business questions like:
+Which months had the highest sales and orders?
+Who purchased more — men or women?
+What are the major product categories?
+How do sales and orders compare throughout the year?

+🛠 Tools & Techniques Used
+MS Excel / WPS Office
-Pivot Tables for structured data analysis
+Pivot Tables
-Pivot Charts to visualize trends
+Pivot Charts
-Slicers for interactive filtering
+Slicers
-Combined charts for comparing total sales vs total orders Customer segmentation based on gender

-Through this dashboard, Vrinda Store can quickly review annual performance and understand their customer base.
+Data Cleaning (Removing duplicates, formatting data) Dashboard Design (Single-page interactive view)

-🔍 Key Insights
+📈 Key Insights
-Monthly Trends: Identified which months recorded the highest sales and orders.
+Best-performing months for sales and orders identified.
-Customer Demographics: Analyzed whether men or women purchased more during the year.
+Women customers purchased more compared to men.
-Sales vs Orders Comparison: A clear chart that shows how orders and revenue moved throughout the year.
+A clear Sales vs Orders combined chart shows demand patterns.
-Category-level Contribution: Insights into which product categories contributed the most.

-🎯 Objective

-The objective of this project is to create a clear, interactive, and actionable Annual Sales Report for 2022, enabling Vrinda Store to plan better strategies and grow more sales in 2023.
+Product-wise analysis reveals top-performing categories.

+🧩 Dashboard Features
+Interactive slicers
+Monthly performance summary
+Customer demographic comparison
+Category-wise breakdown
+Clean and easy-to-read visual layout

+📁 Repository Structure
+📂 Vrinda-Store-Annual-Sales-Report
+   ├── Vrinda_Store_2022_Dashboard.xlsx
+   ├── README.md

+🚀 How to Open the File
+Download the .xlsx file from this repo
+Open in Excel or WPS Office
+Use slicers and charts to explore insights

+🙌 Credits
+Project idea and guidance inspired by Rishabh Mishra’s YouTube tutorial Dashboard recreated and analyzed by me for learning and practice